gnn-tracking/hyperparameter_optimization2/README.md

 - Submission files for [SLURM][slurm]
 - Upload your results to the [Weights & Biases][wandb] platform

+## 🗺️ Layout of this repository

+- `scripts`: This is the main content: All the config files and submission scripts to start training are here
+- `bin`: Helper scripts that might be worth adding to your `$PATH` (i.e., that apply to all experiments/subprojects)
+- `src/hpo2`: Python package with additional helper files that don't have a place in the main library (currently empty)

 ## 🚀 Installation

 First, follow the instructions from [the main library][main library] to set up